Simone Fernando Sacconi

 Simone Fernando Sacconi (May 30, 1895 in Rome – June 26, 1973 in Point Lookout) was an expert Italian violin maker and restorer who studied fellow luthier Antonio Stradivari extensively during his lifetime.

+Biography

 "While still at school he became a workshop assistant to Giuseppe Rossi, a pupil of Degani.
 By the time he was 16, Sacconi already had his own clientele, and a particular ability as a maker of copies.

 In 1931 he moved to New York to work for the dealer Emil Herrmann.
 He continued to make new instruments – and occasionally bows – but his time there was mainly taken up with repairs and restoration work.
 In this field he had no equal, an example of his work being a Stradivari of the best period, virtually destroyed in an accident in 1948, which now shows no sign of having suffered.
 In the imitation of old Italian varnish he excelled all rivals.